Ex-Berlusconi government official arrested for mafia collusion

-NAPLES (Reuters) - Italian police arrested a former member of Silvio Berlusconi’s government, accusing him of colluding with the mafia to quash competition against his family’s petrol distributorship near Naples, officials said on Thursday.
+NAPLES (Reuters) - Italian police arrested a former member of Silvio Berlusconi’s government, accusing him of colluding with the mafia to quash competition against his family’s petrol distribution business near Naples, officials said on Thursday.

 Nicola Cosentino, an undersecretary in the Economy Ministry from 2008-2010 and the ex-boss of Berlusconi’s party in the region around Naples, was arrested along with 12 others on suspicion of extortion and unfair competitive practices.

-Naples anti-mafia prosecutors say Cosentino, his brothers Giovanni and Antonio, and two brothers of mob boss Antonio Zagaria set up a “criminal system” to control local petrol distribution.
+In a statement, Naples anti-mafia prosecutors say Cosentino, his two brothers Giovanni and Antonio, and two brothers of mob boss Antonio Zagaria set up a “criminal system” to control the local petrol distribution market.

 Cosentino used his political sway in local administrative offices to favor his family business and create bureaucratic obstacles for the competition, while the mob intimidated and extorted petrol distributors not owned or supplied by Cosentino’s company, prosecutors said.